git/git-scm.com/README.md

 # Git Homepage [![Build Status](https://travis-ci.org/git/git-scm.com.png?branch=master)](https://travis-ci.org/git/git-scm.com)

 This is the web application for the [git-scm.com](http://git-scm.com) site.
-It is meant to be the first place that a person new to Git will land and download or learn about the Git SCM system.
+It is meant to be the first place a person new to Git will land and download or learn about the Git SCM system.

 This app is written in Ruby on Rails and deployed on Heroku.